Parkinson disease - discharge

 Toggle: English / Spanish

-- Many medications can cause severe side effects, including hallucinations, nausea, vomiting, diarrhea, and becoming very confused.
+- Parkinson medications can cause severe side effects, including hallucinations, nausea, vomiting, diarrhea, and confusion.

 - Make sure you follow instructions.
 Do not stop taking medicines without first talking to your doctor.